Microsoft: Enterprises have upgraded Windows 10 just once a year from the start

 Here's how that cadence looks when turned into table format.

 [Note: The intervals are for comparisons only, as they measure from one release date to another.
-They do not reflect likely deployment timelines for organizations.]
+They do not reflect likely deployment timelines for organisations.]

 Customers who adopted 1607, whether by upgrading from the original 1507 release (shown in the table) or first deploying Windows 10 with 1607 (more likely), jumped over April 2017's 1703 and landed on 1709 sometime after the latter's October 2017 launch.